kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

     12月 05, 2024 9:52:59 午後 com.kms.katalon.core.logging.KeywordLogger endTest
     情報: END Test Cases/TC1

 The variable `myButtonWebElement` is an instance of `org.openqa.selenium.WebElement` class.
-The variable got the valid reference initially.
-But after 5 seconds of wait, **the reference to the `<button id='myButton'>` element became stale because the target Web page dynamically changed its internal state**.
+The variable got a valid reference to the `<button id='myButton'>` element in the target page initially.
+But after 5 seconds of wait, **the reference to the `<button id='myButton'>` element has become stale because the JavaScript in the target Web page dynamically changed the page’s DOM**.
 This is the core reason why a `StaleElementReferenceException` is thrown.

 ### Test Cases/TC2

 Let me show you another sample code.
-The TC1 refered to a variable declared as an instance of `org.openqa.selenium.WebElement` class.
-But an usual Katalon Studio user does not write a Test Case in this way.
+The TC1 referred to a variable declared as an instance of `org.openqa.selenium.WebElement` class.
+But usual Katalon Studio users won’t write their Test Cases using the Selenium API.
 They will primarily use `WebUI.*` keywords.
-The next TC2 calls `WebUI` keywords (no call to the Selenium API), and it can reproduce StaleElementReferenceException.
+The next TC2 calls only `WebUI` keywords (no call to the Selenium API), and it can still reproduce StaleElementReferenceException.

 See the source of [Test Cases/TC2](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC2/Script1733285851173.groovy).